VinceDerPrince/Genius-Top-Songs-API/README.md

 # Genius-Top-Songs-API
-an API to get the top songs listed on genius.com
+An API to get the top songs listed on genius.com

 ![Use Example](Example.gif)